 The rogue mover scheme starts when you search for a company online.
 A moving broker or company’s website pops up claiming to make your move easier by just giving you an estimate over the phone.
-You call, and a friendly person walks you through the number of rooms in your house as well as the amount of clothes and furniture you’re moving.
+You call, and a friendly person walks you through the number of rooms in your house as well as the number of clothes and furniture you’re moving.
 They quote you a price and it seems like a great deal.
-BE CAREFUL !
+BE CAREFUL!
 The USDOT says: “Rogue movers typically offer low estimates over the telephone or web without inspecting the consumer’s household goods.
-Once the household goods are loaded, the mover holds them hostage while demanding more money or increasing the cost of previously quoted estimates.”
+Once the household goods are loaded, the mover holds them, hostage, while demanding more money or increasing the cost of previously quoted estimates.”

 I’ve heard of panicked cash strapped consumers having to get the police as well as state and federal agencies that regulate moving companies involved to get their possessions back.
 Some have just been so desperate they paid the ransom!

-The first key: Get three IN HOME estimates for your move.
-“The movers need to be able to see exactly how much stuff you have in your three bedroom house so they can get you the best estimate possible,” adds Angie Hicks, the founder of Angie’s List.
-Angie’s List has some tips to make sure your move goes smoothly and they certify their movers to be on the approved list as Cord Moving and Storage in Saint Louis MO, Memphis TN Belleville IL and Dixpn MO have done.
+The first key: Get three IN-HOME estimates for your move.
+“The movers need to be able to see exactly how much stuff you have in your three-bedroom house so they can get you the best estimate possible,” adds Angie Hicks, the founder of Angie’s List.
+Angie’s List has some tips to make sure your move goes smoothly and they certify their movers to be on the approved list as Cord Moving and Storage in Saint Louis MO, Memphis TN Belleville IL and Dixon MO have done.